bpmn-io/bpmn-js/README.md

-# diagram.js
+# diagram-js

+> The project is in an early development stage.
+> For the time being, please refer to our [comprehensive test suite](https://github.com/bpmn-io/diagram-js/tree/master/test/spec) or [bpmn-js](https://github.com/bpmn-io/bpmn-js) for usage examples.

-`diagram.js` is a toolbox for displaying and modifying diagrams on the web.
+[diagram-js](https://github.com/bpmn-io/diagram-js) is a toolbox for displaying and modifying diagrams on the web.

-## Setup
+## Development

 To get the development setup ready execute

 ```
 npm install
-bower install
 ```

-## Develop
+### Building the Project

-Execute `grunt auto-build` to run the development setup including automatic rebuild and live reload.
+Execute `grunt auto-test` to run the test suite in watch mode.

-The task serves the project files on [localhost:9003](http://localhost:9003).
-Browse to the [example](http://localhost:9003/example/) directory to view the examples.

-### Execute Tests

-To execute tests, run `grunt auto-test`.
+Expose an environment variable `TEST_BROWSERS=(Chrome|Firefox|IE)` to execute the tests in a non-headless browser.

-## Package
+### Package

-Simply execute `grunt`.

-Building the library includes testing, packaging and generating documentation.
-The final artifacts will be generated to `doc/` (documentation) and `build/` (modules) respectively.
+Execute `grunt` to lint and test the project and to generate (preliminary) documentation.

+We do not generate any build artifacts.
+Instead required parts of the library are intended to be bundled by modelers / viewers built on top of it.